mgerstner/oscfs/README.md

 *oscfs* is a FUSE based user space file system that allows to access open build service (OBS) instances.
-It is based on the *osc* (openSUSE Commander) python package for interfacing with OBS.
+It is based on the *osc* (openSUSE Commander) Python package for interfacing with OBS.
 At the moment it provides read-only access for inspecting packages and their metadata.

 # Dependencies

-*oscfs* itself is implemented in python and uses the *fusepy* module to implement the file system portion.
-There is another python fuse package called *python-fuse* which **is not compatible** with *oscfs*.
+*oscfs* itself is implemented in Python and uses the *fusepy* module to implement the file system portion.
+There is another Python Fuse package called *python-fuse* which **is not compatible** with *oscfs*.

-For accessing OBS instances the python *osc* module is required.
+For accessing OBS instances the Python *osc* module is required.
+The *osc* module by now is working with Python3, therefore *oscfs* is no longer supporting Python2 since version 0.8.0.

-Currently *oscfs* only works with python2, because the *osc* module is not available for python3 at the moment.

 ## Features